Nikolay7350/yandex_diplom_samokat/README.md

           SELECT c.login, COUNT(o.id) AS "deliveryCount"
           FROM "Couriers" AS c
-          LEFT JOIN "Orders" AS o ON c.id = o."courierId"
+          INNER JOIN "Orders" AS o ON c.id = o."courierId"
           WHERE o."inDelivery" = true
           GROUP BY c.login;